What cardio to lose weight?

-Research Cyril Certain 10 min
+Research Cyril Certain

 Because ill-suited cardio, instead of boosting your metabolism, can actually slow it down.
-Yes, you read that right: poorly managed, it can actually hinder your progress and produce the opposite effect of what you’re looking for.
+Yes, you read that right: poorly calibrated, it can actually hinder your progress and produce the opposite effect of what you’re looking for.

 The two main types of cardio: high vs. low intensity